puckrif/pk_league_rank_fetcher/README.md

-# PK's league rank fetcher
+# pk's leagues rank fetcher

-A simple python script to fetch a player's current ranks on League of Legends
+A simple python script to fetch a player's currents ranks on League of Legends

 ## Prerequisites